The BIG IDEA

 Why IT MATTERS

 When we make decisions in line with God’s worldview, he works through us to shine his light to the dark world around us.

 I WANT MY STUDENTS TO:

-- What I want the group to know and understand: Why it is so important to understand what worldviews are and how they impact us.
+- KNOW: Why it is important to understand what worldviews are and how they shape us.

 A teacher makes a general statement that all religions are similar and lead to the same place.

 The Christian faith has a personal God and a sacrifice was made on our behalf for the forgiveness of our sin.
 Of all the religious leaders, Jesus is the only one who died, was resurrected, and ascended to heaven for us…..1 Corinthians 15:3–6.
 He is unique among all religious leaders and claimed to be the only way to God…..John 14:6.